DataDog/integrations-core/langchain/README.md

 ### Events

-The OpenAI integration does not include any events.
+The LangChain integration does not include any events.

 ### Service Checks

-The OpenAI integration does not include any service checks.
+The LangChain integration does not include any service checks.

 ## Troubleshooting